Easy Recipes with Port Wine

 Remove from heat and let cool.
 Drink a glass of Port Wine while waiting for the Poach pears to cool down.

-Croft Pink, Everyone's fav color
+Croft Pink, Everyone's favorite color

 pink croft cocktail_rosemary